mek0124/autoupdate_languages2/README.md

 <details>
 <summary>
-To use the python package as an api call to get the list of known programming languages
+To use the python package as an api call to get the list of known programming languages (click to expand)
 </summary>

 > Be careful with how often you query this as this does a fresh webscrape on each query.